 - Fertilizer and plant food without herbicide, fungicide, or pesticide

-- Fluorescent tube bulbs longer than 4 feet in length.
+- Fluorescent tube bulbs longer than 4 feet in length (Accepted at the Recycle Ann Arbor Drop-Off Station and the Chelsea Transfer Station)

 - Medical Waste such as blood, gauze, linen, etc.

-- Medication / Pharmaceuticals (Visit the link to find local opportunities for drop off)
+- Medication and Pharmaceuticals (Visit DontFlushDrugs.com to find local drop-off locations)

 *Batteries in a serial configuration are connected in a way that each contributes to the overall voltage of batteries (see picture below).
 These voltages are too high for our staff to handle safely.